knime/knime-python-types-example/README.md

-# KNIME® - Python Extension Data Type Example
+# KNIME - Examples for extending KNIME's data and port types in Python

+## KNIME Extension Data Types in Java and Python

 This is an example of how to add a new data type to the columnar backend (KNIME's Java side) and Python, so that it can be used in Python scripts in the KNIME AP and in pure-Python KNIME nodes.

-## KNIME Extension Data Types in Java and Python

 Tabular data is passed between the KNIME AP and Python using files on disk in the Apache Arrow IPC format.
 This is the exact format, that KNIME's columnar table backend uses, which is the reason why tables are always